 How many titles has Sinner won?

-Sinner has won five titles on the ATP Tour.
+Sinner has won 10 singles titles on the ATP Tour.
 He won his first title in Sofia in 2020 and added a second at the start of 2021, in Melbourne.
 He also reached his first Masters 1000 final in Miami, losing out to Hubert Hurkacz in the final.
 Sinner added three more titles in 2021, winning in Washington, Sofia – for a second time – and then in Antwerp.
+He added a sixth title by winning in Umag in 2022.
+He has won two titles in 2023; first in Montpellier in February 2023, followed by Toronto in August and then Beijing and Vienna in October.

 He also stunned the field at the 2019 NextGen ATP finals in Milan.
 “I’m surprised because it’s been an unbelievable week,” Sinner said, after winning the title.
 “All the players are unbelievable players.
 If not, they are not here.
 I was the [lowest-ranked] one.
 I was the [eighth] seed.
 So I tried to have my chances and, of course, today I’m very happy about my game.”